callsmusic/tgvc-userbot/README.md

 - Automatically pin the current playing track
 - Show current playing position of the audio

+**How to Use the Player plugin**

+1. Start the userbot
+2. send `!join` to a voice chat enabled group chat from userbot account itself or its contacts, be sure to make the userbot account as group admin and give it at least the following permissions:
+   - Delete messages
+   - Pin messages
+   - Manage voice chats (optional)
+3. reply to an audio with `/play` to start playing it in the voice chat, every member of the group can use common commands such like `/play`, `/current` and `!help` now.
+4. check `!help` for more commands

 **Commands**

 The main plugin is `vc.player` which has the following command commands and admin commands.